padurean/scalatic/README.md

   Also, it is required that _**header.html**_ and _**footer.html**_ files exist in the _source_ folder.

-  Any other file (except directories) present in the _source_ folder are considered "static" files and will be copied without any transformation to the _target_ folder.
+  Any other files (folders are ignored) present in the _source_ folder are considered "static" files and will be copied without any transformation to the _target_ folder.